ktagilbert/katalog/_posts/2017-04-21-how-i-made-my-blog-seo-friendly.markdown

 It looked great to me so it was super tempting to launch my blog right away.
 Yet I had to hold myself back.
 I still had a few more technical things to think about.

 **You know the cliche, "showing up is half the battle"?** Okay, it's corny, but showing up is truly half the battle when it comes to your blog.
 By that I mean showing up on search engines.
 It's not enough to just have a blog.
-You want to make sure that ranks well when someone runs a search and that search engines aren't penalizing your site for some natural mistakes.
+You want to make sure that it ranks well when someone runs a search and that search engines aren't penalizing your site for some natural mistakes.
 For me, it took until December to get on top of those technical things.

 # How to Start Making Your Blog SEO Friendly